 Fort Cornwallis has a chapel located within its grounds.
 The chapel was built by British colonial authorities in the late 19th century and served as a place of worship for military personnel and civilians stationed at the fort.
 The chapel is one of the oldest surviving buildings within the fort and is a historical landmark in Penang.

-If you walk further, you'll see a Gunpowder Magazine.
+If you walk further, you'll see a gunpowder magazine.
 It was used to store gunpowder and other explosives to defend the fort against potential threats.
-Its pillbox-shaped design with a thick wall was meant to minimize damage during an explosion.
+Its pillbox-shaped design with a thick wall was meant to minimise damage during an explosion.

 Fort Cornwallis is a significant landmark in the city of Georgetown, Penang.
 It offers a deeper understanding of its history, including information about its construction, the weapons used, and the people who lived and worked there.
 It's one of the largest standing forts in Southeast Asia and is a must-visit attraction on any visit to Penang.